User-960/Car-project-landing/README.md

 # Car-project-landing

 The Car-project-landing is being developed for learning the assembly of the project.
-The main purpose of the project is to use diffrent libraties in one project.
+The main purpose of the project is to use diffrent libraries in one project.

 What is used: